borozky/ci3-sse-practice/README.md

 # Experimenting Codeigniter 3 with Server-Sent events

 ## Setup
-Assuming you have docker installed and have cloned the directory
+Assuming you have docker installed and have cloned the project, inside `ci3-sse-practice`, you can setup using these commands:

 ```sh
 # Create .env file.